 Companionship and social interaction play a vital role in the well-being of an elderly Yellow Crested Cockatoo.
 Loneliness and isolation can have a negative impact on their mental and emotional health.
 It is important to ensure that they have access to interactions with their human caregivers and other avian companions.
 This can provide stimulation and comfort, helping them feel engaged and connected in their later years.

-- What grooming rituals occur between Yellow Crested Cockatoos?
+- What blood tests help diagnose issues in Yellow Crested Cockatoos?

 Ethical Decisions in End of Life Care